Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthPerformance-wise, the Radeon HD 5570 should in theory be a bit better than the GeForce GT 320 overall. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthIn theory, the Radeon HD 5570 should be a little bit faster than the GeForce GT 320 overall. (explain)

-Texel RateThe Radeon HD 5570 will be a small bit (approximately 0%) more effective at anisotropic filtering than the GeForce GT 320. (explain)
+Texel RateThe Radeon HD 5570 should be just a bit (more or less 0%) more effective at texture filtering than the GeForce GT 320. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison